There truly is no shortage of things to do in San Francisco California when you travel with Caravan Tours!

 Fisherman’s Wharf San Francisco

-Along with the Golden Gate Bridge, San Francisco’s Fisherman’s Wharf should also be on your list as one of the city’s “must see” places to visit.
+Along with the Golden Gate Bridge, San Francisco’s Fisherman’s Wharf should also be on your list as one of the city’s “must-see” places to visit.
 Fisherman’s Wharf is a stretch of waterfront property that features great seafood restaurants and specialty shops right on the bay.
 It’s also a great place to see San Francisco’s sea lion population.
 Some visitors also make a point to visit nearby Ghirardelli Square (the name means “chocolate” to a lot of people).
-Visitors often take chocolate treats home as souvenirs.
+Visitors often take chocolate treats home with them as souvenirs.

 Alcatraz Island San Francisco

 Though the site may seem a bit tainted, even morbid to some, visitors with an interest in criminal history in the United States should take the Alcatraz audio tour.
-Alcatraz prison is where America’s most notorious gangsters (like Al Capone) were sent in the heydays of post Depression America.
+Alcatraz prison is where America’s most notorious gangsters (like Al Capone) were sent in the heydays of post-Depression America.
 Thousands of tourists tour Alcatraz Island every year after taking a short boat ride across the frigid bay waters.
 Advance reservations are recommended.
 Get these passes well ahead of your scheduled visit and soak up some of the most infamous atmosphere in United States history.

 San Francisco’s Cable Cars

-China Town & Knob Hill
+Chinatown & Knob Hill

 Since we mentioned Chinatown and Nob Hill, we should probably take a little closer look at these two wonderful San Francisco destinations.
 Much of San Francisco’s Chinatown is really a representation of what architects thought “typical” Chinese architecture would look like.
-However, the city does have a rich heritage of Chinese culture, much of it still alive in small Chinese specialty shops along side streets.
+However, the city does have a rich heritage of Chinese culture, much of it still alive in small Chinese specialty shops along some of the side streets.

 Visitors who want to see some of San Francisco’s mansions, which were built by the city’s upper-class families in past years, may want to take in Nob Hill.
 This was a favored location for wealthy merchants and entrepreneurs more than a century ago and is still home to many who are considered “upper crust.”